ZuInnoTe/rust-wasm-dynamic-module-study/README.md

   * Covers exchange via C ABI types and Rust ABI types
   * C ABI is with a parameter pointer to a CString in the WASM module memory containing the name.
 Return is a pointer in the WASM module memory containing the greeting as a CString
   * Rust ABU is with two parameters: A pointer to the Rust String in the WASM module memory containing the name AND the length of the string.
 Return is a pointer in the WASM module memory containing another pointer and length of the string.
 Reason is that contrary to C strings, Rust strings are not ended by \0.
 * [wasm-module2](./wasm-module2/) - an example module that has a functions with two parameters: a pointer to data in Arrow IPC format (a struct containing the key name) and the size of the data (in Arrow IPC format).
 Return is a pointer n the WASM module memory  containing another to the greeting in Arrow IPC format (a struct containing the key result) and the size of the data (in Arrow IPC format).
+We can implement in Arrow mandatory attributes of a document (e.g. id etc.) and also more flexible dictionaries by having an Array of the struct(key,value), e.g. [{key: "category",value:"news"}]

 We compile in Rust the module to the target "wasm32-wasi" (see [here](https://doc.rust-lang.org/stable/nightly-rustc/rustc_target/spec/wasm32_wasi/index.html)).